Space Ace: Sequel

 Space Ace II: Borf's Revenge is a continuation of the home computer version of Space Ace, mostly featuring content that could not fit in available storage space on said version.
 It was released for Amiga, Atari ST, MS-DOS and Macintosh in 1991.
 An Apple IIGS port was also completed, but never released (detailed IIGS loading instructions appear in the manual for the other ports).

 A new Apple IIGS conversion was developed and released by Brutal Deluxe in 2022, based on the DOS version.

-In popular culture
+Other media

 A short-lived cartoon series based on Space Ace was produced in 1984 as part of the Saturday Supercade cartoon block (which was composed of animated shorts based on then-current video games) with Ace voiced by Jim Piper, Dexter voiced by Sparky Marcus, Kimberly voiced by Nancy Cartwright, and Commander Borf voiced by Arthur Burghardt.
 Twelve Space Ace episodes were produced.
-The episodes were once shown on Cartoon Network and afterward were sometimes shown as filler on Boomerang's Boomeraction block.
-Hanho Heung-Up Co., Ltd. contributed some animation for this series.

-Samurai Jack references Space Ace and the other Don Bluth-animated arcade game, Dragon's Lair, in a scene from the episode "Jack and the Farting Dragon".
-When Jack asks which path to take to reach a dragon's lair, he is told the left; when he asks what the right path leads to, Jack is told, "Space Ace".